-We have incurred net losses each year since our inception in 1989, including net losses of \$17.3 million and \$19.6 million for the years ended December 31, 2017 and 2016, respectively.
-As of December 31, 2017, we had accumulated a deficit of approximately \$360.9 million and had \$26.9 million of cash.
-Based on our current plan and cash on hand, we believe that we are positioned to sustain our operations until at least March 31, 2019.
+We have incurred net losses each year since our inception in 1989, including net losses of \$8.1 million and \$17.3 million for the years ended December 31, 2018 and 2017, respectively.
+As of December 31, 2018, we had accumulated a deficit of approximately \$369.0 million and had \$18.3 million of cash.
+Based on our current plan and cash on hand, we believe that we are positioned to sustain our operations until at least February, 2020.

 Although we believe we will achieve profitability without the need to raise additional capital, we may continue to incur significant operating losses over the next several years despite sales increasing and margins improving, due to continuing expenses related to our research and development programs, and the expense associated with continuing the commercialization of our approved products.
 We cannot predict with any certainty the amount of future losses.
-Our ability to maintain profitability will depend on, among other things, increasing sales of our current products, improving gross margins, successfully commercializing our new products, completing the development of our future product candidates, timely initiation and completion of clinical trials, obtaining regulatory approvals, establishing manufacturing, sales and marketing arrangements with third parties, maintaining supplies of key manufacturing components and the possible acquisition and development of complementary products.
+Our ability to maintain profitability will depend on, among other things, increasing sales of our current products, improving gross margins, successfully commercializing new products, completing the development of our future product candidates, timely initiation and completion of clinical trials, obtaining regulatory approvals, establishing manufacturing, sales and marketing arrangements with third parties, maintaining supplies of key manufacturing components and the possible acquisition and development of complementary products.
 Therefore, we may not be able to achieve or sustain profitability.